 • On birthdays, give the honoree a free pass to Prom or Homecoming or best seating at a school play or sporting event.

-• If possible, reward top students with a gift certificate to iTunes or Amazon.
+• If possible, reward top students with a gift certificate to Amazon or another popular site.

 • Have reserved parking spots in front of the school for birthdays or students of the month.